sergionsz/mvwidgets/README.md

   1. Add a project name and a description
   2. Change your repository and bugs URLs
   3. Add some keywords
-2. Uncomment the line ".eslintrc" in .gitignore
+2. Uncomment the lines ".eslintrc" and ".env" in .gitignore
 3. Change the title in routes/index.js
 4. Run
 ``` bash